vuejs-templates/webpack/docs/unit.md

 ## Mocking Dependencies

 Jest comes with the ability to mock dependencies.
-See the [mock functions guide](https://facebook.github.io/jest/docs/mock-functions.html) for more details
+See the [mock functions guide](https://facebook.github.io/jest/docs/mock-functions.html) for more details.